bollu/bollu.github.io/README.txt

 - To have $F \implies H_1 \lor H_2$ be true, we need $F \subset H_1 \cup H_2$.
 - We now want that $F \subset H_1 \cup H_2$, which can only happen if $F \subset H_1$ or $F \subset H_2$, since a convex set can be a subset of hyperplanes only if it is contained in any hyperplane!
 Otherwise, we can "interpolate" a point $x_1 \in H_1$ and $x_2 \in H_2$ and get a point $(x_1 + x_2) / 2$ that lies in neither.
+- For a (non) example, we can take $F$ a square: $x \geq 0 \land x \leq 1 \land y \geq 0 \land y \leq 1$.
+  But a point being in a square does not imply equality of the point to any coordinate!
+- So we must have a tight constraint, ie, the convex set must itself be a point.
+- If the convex set itself is a point, like $x \geq 1 \land x \leq 1 \land y \geq 1 \land y \leq 1$, then we can indeed have a disjunction of equalities it implies, and only one of these disjncts will be true!

+###### Non Convex Theory: LIA

+- For a example, we can take $F$ a square: $x \geq 0 \land x \leq 1 \land y \geq 0 \land y \leq 1$.
+  But a point being in a square in the integers does imply facts about coordinates!
+For example, it implies that $x = 1 \lor x = 2$.
+- However, we cannot conclude from this that "point in square implies $x = 1$" or "point in square implies $x = 2$" in *all* models
+  (ie, the two statements are not tautologies).
+- Example 2 of LIA is not convex: suppose $F = 1 \leq x \leq 2$.
+Then, to be convex, we have $F \implies x = 1 \lor x = 2$.
+  But, $F$ *does not imply* either $x = 1$ or $x = 2$.
+- Convexity reduces what we need to handle: If we want to show $x_1 = y_1 \lor x_2 = y_2$, we can
+  try to prove each disjunct first.
+- Another intuition: membership in a bounded set in LIA has a finite disjunctive formula that witnesses it, by enumerating integer points in the bounded set.
+This can be used as the disjunctive RHS.
+- But such a splitting is *necessarily* forcing a case split :)
+- On the other hand, in the case of rationals, there is no such finite disjuntive formula, so any implied equalities really do hold in all models
+  (points that are in the sets)

 ### Convex theory w/ Non Trivial Model is Stably Infinite